 “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: ‘Baptism is the sacrament of regeneration through water and in the word.’”
 (CCC 1213)

 - For general information on the sacrament of baptism, visit the USCCB website.

 - For details regarding the Archdiocese of Chicago’s Policies and Procedures for the Sacrament of Baptism, refer to Book IV The Sanctifying Office of the Church §100.

-- The Guide to Adapting the RCIA for Children from Liturgy Training Publications will help parish leaders prepare children and their families to celebrate the rites of the Church and the sacraments of initiation.
+- Regarding children of catechetical age who have not been baptized or are baptized non-Catholic, refer to the Children’s Formation/Religious Education Guidelines for recommendations on appropriate Sacramental Preparation Processes.
+The Guide to Adapting the RCIA for Children from Liturgy Training Publications will help parish leaders prepare children and their families to celebrate the rites of the Church and the sacraments of initiation.

 - For more information on the sacrament of baptism and on the RCIA Adapted for Children contact the Office of Divine Worship.

 “Those who approach the sacrament of Penance obtain pardon from God’s mercy for the offense committed against him, and are, at the same time, reconciled with the Church which they have wounded by their sins and which by charity, by example, and by prayer labors for their conversion.”
 (CCC 1422)